-The CCLR pursues research in psycholinguistics and sociolinguistics.
-Psycholinguistic research on language processing focuses on speech perception and production in children and adults.
-Sociolinguistic research on language acquisition uses a variationist framework to explore patterns of linguistic variability and change in mid to late childhood.
+The CCLR pursues psycholinguistic research on language processing, focusing on speech perception, speech production, and spoken word recognition in children and adults.
 We provide state-of-the-art training for undergraduate, graduate students and postdoctoral fellows, and aim to provide a forum for cutting-edge research and critical thinking in a supportive and collaborative environment.

-The Centre is equipped with an Eyelink 1000, remote eyetracking system, which provides a precise, on-line measure of language processing, and is suitable for a range of experimental studies, such as the visual world paradigm and on-line reading paradigms.
-The Centre houses a sound-proof booth, video and audio equipment, and several workstations for data collection and analysis.
-The CCLR also houses an extensive collection of natural language data from children aged 4 to 12 and adults.
-These speech corpora are rich resources that can be mined for student research projects on language variation and change.
+Our campus lab is equipped with an Eyelink 1000, remote eyetracking system, which provides a precise, on-line measure of language processing, and is suitable for a range of experimental studies, such as the visual world paradigm and on-line reading paradigms.
+The CCLR houses a sound-proof booth, video and audio equipment, and several workstations for data collection and analysis.

-The focus of the research conducted in the BALL is to investigate all aspects of online language processing.
+The focus of the research conducted in the ERP Linguistics (ERPLing) Lab is to investigate aspects of first, second and bilingual language processing.
 To undertake this issue the laboratory facilities include three behavioural/RT testing rooms and one ERP equipped testing room.
 In addition there are workstations available for data analysis and stimuli/experiment preparation.
-Some of the programs that are available are DMDX, Presentation, PsyScope, MatLAB, NeuroScan, PRAAT, Data Desk and SPSS.
+Some of the programs that are available are DMDX, Presentation, PsyScope, E-Prime, MatLAB, NeuroScan, BESA, PRAAT, R, and SPSS.